Calcium is the most abundant mineral in the human body, and it is a nutrient which plays an important role in overall health.

 Calcium is an essential mineral which dairy provides in significant proportions.

-However, if you have any reason to avoid dairy products, then this list might be useful.
+However, for individuals who wish to avoid dairy products, then this list might be useful.

 All these foods are non-dairy and calcium-rich, and they also provide additional health benefits.